Smithed-MC/Companion/README.md

 - No vanilla durability text for items tagged with the `{smithed:{durability:{}}}` tag, solution? use smithed durability :)

 - Custom item groups, created within the folder of your datapacks and distrubuted to clients with the companion mod upon server join, and updated upon server reload.
-See [this](https://fabricmc.net/) for more info on itemgroups
+See [this](https://github.com/Smithed-MC/Companion/blob/1.18/wiki/Itemgroups.md) for more info on itemgroups.

 ## WIP Features